LiHRaM/distributed-systems/9-10_miniproject/9-10_Assignment.md

 ###

 ## Alt i bin
-Filer i bin er filer der er brugt til at
+Filer i bin er filer der er brugt til at interface med Hadoop

 ## Results
 Use the provided tools and view the results in the output directory.